getindata/kedro-airflow-k8s/docs/source/02_installation/02_configuration.md

         # Allows to specify fsGroup executing pipelines within containers
         # Default: root user group (to avoid issues with volumes in GKE)
         owner: 0
+        # If set to True, shared persistent volume will not be created at all and all other parameters under
+        # `volume` are discarded
+        disabled: False

     # Optional resources specification
     resources: